 - Translocation (movement) of potassium from the extracellular fluid into the intracellular fluid

-By far, the most common cause of hypokalemia in cats is a loss of potassium due to increased potassium excretion in cats with chronic kidney disease (CRD).
-Vomiting is common in cats with CRF which also leads to further losses.
+By far, the most common cause of hypokalemia in cats is a loss of potassium due to increased potassium excretion in cats with chronic kidney disease (CKD).
+Vomiting is common in cats with CKD which exacerbates the problem.

 Increased loss or decreased intake of potassium: